learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q49.** A financial trading dashboard streams live price updates from a server.
+**Q.** A financial trading dashboard streams live price updates from a server.
 The connection must remain open and push data to the client continuously.
 Which HTML5 API is purpose-built for this one-way server-to-client streaming?

 - A) `XMLHttpRequest` with long polling
 - B) `WebSocket`